 In order to foster the creative and innovative potential of young people in primary and secondary schools, the Innovation and Technology Development Fund together with the Ministry of Education announced a public call in 2017 to fund research projects "Challenges for young researchers".
 For the most successful researchers, rewards were provided as an incentive for further successful scientific work.
-The fund kept this practice and in 2020, thirty-nine projects of primary and secondary schools across the country have been awarded within the public call "Challenge for Young Researchers 3".
+The fund kept this practice and in 2021, 19 primary and secondary schools across the country realized green projects for preservation and promotion of the environment and biodiversity within the public call "Challenge for Young Researchers 4 – green projects".

 Occasionally, the Innovation and Technology Development Fund organizes other similar competitions, designed primarily for students in primary and secondary schools, in order to develop their creativity and stimulate innovation.

 In October 2018, the Innovation and Technological Development Fund started a new initiative ‘Friday for Youth’ (‘Петок за млади’).
 In order to encourage creative skills and innovation among young people, regular innovative thematic workshops with primary and secondary school students were planned.